-This Brussels Sprout Gratin is the most delicious thing we’ve had in this holiday season!
+Brussels Sprouts and Bacon Gratin with Gruyère Cheese is the most delicious side dish, whether it’s Thanksgiving, Christmas or New Year!
 Brussels sprouts and bacon are browned in the pan, then covered in cream sauce, topped with Gruyere cheese, breadcrumbs and butter and baked in the oven for a crispy finish.
 Simply amazing!

 This dish is so amazing that even sprout haters will ask for seconds and the recipe!

 As a bonus, Brussels sprouts will provide you with some special cholesterol-lowering benefits.
 The fiber-related components in Brussels sprouts do a great job of binding together with bile acids in your digestive tract, making it easier for bile acids to be excreted, and as a result – lowering of your cholesterol levels!

 Brussels sprouts also provide cancer protection due to four specific glucosinolates found in this cruciferous vegetable: glucoraphanin, glucobrassicin, sinigrin, and gluconasturtiian.

 You will love this Brussels Sprouts Gratin with Gruyère cheese crust on top.
 This one-skillet dish is such a crowd-pleaser and it is so unbelievably easy to make.

 The best part is that the entire thing is cooked in one pan!
 When you need to get a delicious dinner on a table fast, there is nothing better than a one-skillet recipe: easy, simple and less clean up.

 I was planning to make it for Thanksgiving, but 3 more weeks is way too long to wait to have such deliciousness.

 Cheesy breaded crust makes the texture of the this Brussels Sprouts and Bacon Gratin simply amazing!